 - Eggs: Particularly in the yolk.

-These foods not only provide vitamin B12 but also come packed with other essential nutrients, making them a comprehensive dietary choice.
+Above food choices not only provide vitamin B12 but also other essential nutrients, thus making them a comprehensive dietary choice.

 Plant-based and Fortified Options